budkina/ml_mipt/nn_playground/README.md

 - test_set.png - plot for the test dataset

+- plot_predictions_train.png - prediction surfaces of the classifier and train dataset points

-- plot_predictions.png - prediction surfaces of the classifier
+- plot_predictions_test.png - prediction surfaces of the classifier and test dataset points